 - Proven results that are comparable to traditional radiation therapy as demonstrated by national and international clinical studies

-- Preserved quality of life during and after radiation treatment for prostate cancer
+- Preserved quality of life during and after radiation treatment

 Before treatment, the prostate is implanted with fiducials—tiny gold markers that help assure accuracy in both targeting the tumor and avoiding nearby healthy tissue.